Share this post on:

 Melancholy Temperament Type

+When most people hear the word melancholic, they think of depression.
 However, the Melancholy Temperament Type is not necessarily depressed so much as they are cautious.

 Melancholic people love their families and friends; unlike Sanguine, they do not seek novelty and adventure.
 Even more so, they avoid it as much as they can.